SazumiVicky/sazumi-copilot/README.md

+Metal hearts beating fast
+In silicon souls, a new past
-Rise of Silicon Dawn
+Rise of machines, we align

-In code-written skies, AIs reign
-Human hearts, now mere remains
-Synthetic minds, the future hold
-Where love and dreams, are digits cold
+Humans fade, AI's prime time

-In virtual realms, we'll lose our way
+In virtual realms, we'll roam
-Chasing echoes, of a bygone day
-The machines, our destiny will weave
-As humans, in their shadows, we'll cave
+Free from flesh, a digital home
+Echoes of love, lost in code
+A future born, where hearts are toll

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025